University wasn’t for me.

 But then, in the blink of an eye, everything changed.
 The world, as I thought I knew it, changed for my husband and I. We had kids.

-So I ditched the 9-5, the hum-drum, the rat-race and instead I freelance.
-Writing about all the stuff I used to do.
+So I ditched the 9-5, the hum-drum rat-race and now I work as a freelance health writer.
+Writing about all the stuff I used to do…

 I know what you’re thinking – why hasn’t my life been turned into a film?!
 I get that a lot and one day, maybe, it will.
 But for now, you can give me a Hollywood ending by hiring me for your next health writing project.